J0hnZMT/cat/README.md

 # cat
-Python Machine Problem 1 refactored now with argparse To use type -h or --help to show the list of commands you can use.
+Python Machine Problem 1 refactored now with argparse test.py have menus for the commands main.py have argparse
+To use type -h or --help to show the list of commands you can use.
 List of Commands
 1. -w, --write     = Select/create a file and store the text